-So, something to look forward to in the summer of 2021, the year when the Royal Albert Hall celebrates its 150th anniversary, and what better to help mark the date than Matthew Bourne's big thriller?
+So, something to look forward to in the summer of 2022.
+It had originally been scheduled for 2021, when the Royal Albert Hall celebrates its 150th anniversary, but Covid considerations forced a postponement.
+Still, surely the wait will only serve to whet audiences' appetite for Matthew Bourne's big thriller.

 Based on Bizet's much-loved opera Carmen and set to Rodion Shchedrin’s reworking of its popular score (augmented by Terry Davies), Bourne's The Car Man draws its aesthetics and inspiration from 40s Hollywood film noir, in particular the earlier version of The Postman Always Rings Twice.